tridentity/800-63A-ImplGuide/9_Counter-Fraud-and-Identity-Tenure.md

 **Table 9:** Identity History Requirements at Assurance Levels

 Thresholds on the length of identity history for applicants should be established based on an assessment of risk by the agency.
-The property of activity history can be assessed across four categories of increasing levels of strength: